 "Just wanted to send you a quick note to let you know how much I appreciate all your information and charts that are made available for all of us "artists" out there!!!
 Thanks a million!!
 All of this information just makes our jobs (or hobbies, etc.) so much easier.
 Love your site and your products."

-"I have just printed out the thread, cord and wire information which is going to be immensely helpful, please keep your tip and helpful info coming, good work and my congratulations to the team who put the information together.
+"I have just printed out the 'Thread, Cord and Wire for Jewelry-Making' which is going to be immensely helpful, please keep your tip and helpful info coming, good work and my congratulations to the team who put the information together.
 Thank you so much.
 Regards,"

 "I appreciated the stringing info from the "encyclobeadia" and to know the differences in wires.
 I'm trying to learn wire wrapping and this helps decide what to use that is best for my project.
 Thank you!"

 "The article is very informative and helpful.
 It is good for beginners like me.
 Thanks."